 NYC to give up $1.3 million rather than follow abortion rule

-NEW YORK (AP) — New York City will give up $1.3 million in federal Title X funds rather than comply with a Trump administration rule that bars federally funded clinics from making abortion referrals.
+NEW YORK (AP) — New York City will give up $1.3 million in federal funds rather than comply with a Trump administration rule that bars federally funded clinics from making abortion referrals.

-Mayor Bill de Blasio said Friday that the city's public hospital system will cease participating in the federal Title X program as long as the policy that critics deride as a "gag rule" is in effect.
+Mayor Bill de Blasio said Friday that the city's public hospital system will cease participating in the federal Title X program as long as the policy is in effect.

 The rule announced in February bans taxpayer-funded clinics from making abortion referrals and prohibits clinics that receive federal money from sharing office space with abortion providers.

-More than 20 states and several civil rights and health organizations have challenged the policy in court.
+More than 20 states and organizations have challenged the policy in court.

-De Blasio, who is seeking the Democratic nomination for president, said "hard fought" rights are being taken away from women.
+De Blasio, who is running for president, said "hard fought" rights are being taken away from women.

+Abortion opponents argue that Title X funding has been used to indirectly subsidize Planned Parenthood, the nation's leading abortion provider.